Evi-2003/Mini-Mac/README.md

 # Parts
 - CPU: INTEL G4560
 - GPU: ASUS RX 470 4GB OC
-- RAM: 16GB 3200MHz ( My main pc was 32 gb, from 4 sticks.
-I took 2 so i can build this, the board does not actually supports 3200MHz, but 2400MHz )
+- RAM: 16GB 3200MHz ( My main pc was 32 gb, it had 4 sticks.
+I took 2 so i can build this, the board does not actually supports 3200MHz, but 2400MHz, so i will lose 800MHz)
 - MOBO: ASUS PRIME B250-PLUS
 - CASE: MasterBox Q500L ATX
+- PSU: Weird one, got it from a friend.
+Does not have a brand, as far i can see.
 # Configuration
 I used clover for this build.
 It is currently working very stable.
 Will transistion to OpenCore because it is better an handeling BigSur and is faster, and cleaner.
 # Does iMessage and Facetime work?